Leibniz Universität Hannover Main Leibniz University Website

 © Max Kesberger

-No building, no start-up, no process, few hobbies and equally few thoughts can do without technology.
-How great is the potential for achieving climate and sustainability goals, developing green innovations and preventing green washing?
+No building, no start-up, no process, few hobbies and just as few thoughts can do without technology.
+How much potential is there to achieve climate and sustainability goals, develop green innovations and prevent greenwashing?
 Huge - we think.
-And that is why we are training the engineers of tomorrow.
-Sustainable engineering is the degree programme that weaves the foundations of engineering sciences with the fundamentals of sustainability sciences.
+And that's why we are training the engineers of tomorrow.
+Sustainable Engineering is the interdisciplinary degree programme that interweaves the foundations of engineering sciences with the fundamentals of sustainability sciences and thus represents a contemporary and socially relevant study programme.

 Why study Sustainable Engineering?